smatechnologies/ibm-i-agent-docs/docs/restricted-mode/multi-step-scripting.md

 #### Step Active/Inactive Flag

 A flag field on the step master record can be used to temporarily disable any step record.
-When this flag is set to a value of \"I\", the script step record will be ignored by the script driver program.
-The flag must be left blank or set to a value of \"A\" to mark the step master record as active.
+When this flag is set to a value of "I", the script step record will be ignored by the script driver program.
+The flag must be left blank or set to a value of "A" to mark the step master record as active.

 An inactive step master record will not be used for any purpose, except